Breaker! Breaker!: Production

 Norris said he was paid $5,000 to do the film.
 "I didn't know anything when I made that movie", said Norris.
 "We shot it in just 11 days.
 But it was amazing, people loved it anyway.
 It's a down-home kind of movie.
 It's still my dad's favorite."

 "I want to become as big in the movie industry as I've been in the karate industry", said Norris in 1977.
 "I know I can do it because I have the faith to do it."

 Reception

 Critical response

 Norris was not particularly proud of the film but in 1981 said it was his father's favorite of his movies and "made a lot of money".

-The New York Times called it "shoddy" with "wooden direction" and a "sophmoric cast".
+The New York Times called it "shoddy" with "wooden direction" and a "sophomoric cast".
 The Los Angeles Times called it "a talky, melodramatic exploitation hybrid."

 In popular culture

 The film was referenced on the May 24, 2007 episode of Late Night with Conan O'Brien, when O'Brien used a Breaker!
 Breaker! lever to showcase random scenes from Walker, Texas Ranger.

-The film was the subject of a March 21, 2013 video-on-demand release by Rifftrax.
+The film was the subject of a March 21, 2013. video-on-demand release by Rifftrax.